-Mission: to be a partner, resource and leader in supporting and families supported within a safe and welcoming community.
+Mission: to be a partner, resource and leader in supporting and building on the strengths of children, adults and families in our community.

-Vision: strong and resilient children, adults and families supported within a safe and welcoming community.
+^o be a partner, resource and leader in supporting and bo Vision: strong and resilient children, adults and families supported within a safe and welcoming community.